pepopowitz/tight-feedback-loops/src/slides/05_outro.md

 ---
 class: title

-# Go grab a CI server and play around
+# Grab a CI server and play around

 ---
 class: title

-# Start the conversaton
+# Start the conversation

 ???